 ru = rd + k1 rd3 where k1 > 0 for barrel distortion and k1 < 0 for pincushion.

 This third-order equation is one of the textbook Seidel Aberrations, which are low-order polynomial approximations to lens degradations.
 It only works well for small amounts of distortion.
-The third order approximation is sufficient for many lenses, but Imatest also calculates the fifth-order coefficients, which are more accurate for many complex lenses, especially those that have “wave” or “mustache” distortion, which might resemble barrel near the center of the image and pincushion near the corners (or vice-versa).
+Imatest also calculates the fifth (and higher) order coefficients, which are more accurate for many complex lenses, especially those that have “wave” or “mustache” distortion, which might resemble barrel near the center of the image and pincushion near the corners (or vice-versa).

 ru = rd + h1 rd3 + h2 rd5

-To measure distortion, you’ll need a square grid pattern or (better) a checkerboard pattern, which you can create using Test Charts or purchase from the Imatest Store.
-Photograph the chart, then enter the image into the Imatest Distortion module, as described below.
-(Reminder: Checkerboard is recommended for highly barrel distorted (“fisheye”) lenses, which usually cannot be analyzed with Distortion.)
+To measure distortion, you’ll need a square grid pattern or a checkerboard pattern (recommended), which you can create using Test Charts or purchase from the Imatest Store.
+Photograph the chart, then read the image into the Imatest Distortion module, as described below.
+(Reminder: Checkerboard is recommended for highly barrel distorted (“fisheye”) lenses, which cannot be analyzed with Distortion.)

 Test chart.
 You can use any chart with a square or rectangular grid or a square (checkerboard) pattern.
 A checkerboard is more robust than a grid because a grid can fail if lines are too thin or become inaccurate if lines are too thick.